mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

   * `storage_stores.#.provider` - Defines where the data is stored.
   * `storage_stores.#.region` - Name of the AWS region in which the S3 bucket is hosted.
   * `storage_stores.#.bucket` - Name of the AWS S3 bucket.
-  * `storage_stores.#.prefix` - Prefix the Federated Database Instance applies when searching for files in the S3 bucket .
+  * `storage_stores.#.prefix` - Prefix the Federated Database Instance applies when searching for files in the S3 bucket.
   * `storage_stores.#.delimiter` - The delimiter that separates `storage_databases.#.collections.#.data_sources.#.path` segments in the data store.
   * `storage_stores.#.include_tags` - Determines whether or not to use S3 tags on the files in the given path as additional partition attributes.
   * `storage_stores.#.cluster_name` - Human-readable label of the MongoDB Cloud cluster on which the store is based.